No. 18 Iowa’s defense silences No. 17 Indiana, 34-6

 “I don’t want to say I’m surprised, but I’m very pleased,” Iowa coach Kirk Ferentz said.
 “It’s good team defense.
 I know that sounds mundane.
 But that’s how we play.”

-Penix, coming off a knee injury late last season, had four interceptions in six games last season.
-He was 14 of 31 for 156 yards before coming out early in the fourth quarter.
+The Hawkeyes held the Hoosiers to 233 offensive yards, with only 31 rushing yards.

+“It’s just playing with tempo, and making the other guys uneasy,” Ferentz said of his defense.
+“I think our guys did that.”

-“We had to play better,” Indiana coach Tom Allen said.
+“We had to play better,” Allen said.
 “You have to play high-level football out of the gate against a team like this, and we didn’t.”

 It was the seventh consecutive win for the Hawkeyes dating to last season.
 It was only the third loss for Indiana in its last 18 season openers.